Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 In this lesson, we will explore the high-level design concepts, benefits, and shortcomings of the patterns most commonly-used to make iOS game apps.

 ### Inheritance-Based Architecture
-In inheritance-based architecture, each game object is a subclass of a more general base class, and all game objects ultimately derive from this initial base class.
+In an inheritance-based (or "hierarchy-based") architecture, each game object is a subclass of a more general base class, and all game objects ultimately derive from this initial base class.

 The first step in this architecture is to define a single base class common to all game objects.
 (As a standard convention, the base class is often named "GameObject")